Markloftus/HGSVC_Softwares/README.md

 The URL of the README: [https://github.com/eblerjana/hgsvc3/README.md](https://github.com/eblerjana/hgsvc3/blob/main/README.md)

 ## Repository 7
-MEI, MHC, Iso-Seq, and SMN analysis:
+Code utilized for a subset of MEI, MHC, Iso-Seq, and SMN analyses:

 URL of the Repository: https://github.com/Markloftus/HGSVC3